halfdane/gamestopofficialTweetBot/README.md

-# superstonkTweetBot
+# gamestopOfficialTweetBot

-a bot that monitors a select list of twitter handles and submits a post into superstonk whenever one of them tweets
+a bot that monitors a select list of twitter handles and adjusts a collection post into gamestopOfficial whenever one of them tweets

 Passing the parameter '-t' enables the test-mode which doesn't create a reddit post.